 Expectations for two-way communication

-° Other possible formats include a phone conference or the use of technology such as Elluminate, Skype, Face Time, etc.
+- Other possible formats include a phone conference or another type of technology.

 - School administrator info

-• Office hours, school hours, dress code, attendance reporting
+- Office hours, school hours, dress code and attendance reporting

 PCS is committed to partnering with families to support student learning at home, school, and in the community.
 To that end, Pinellas County has both expectations and opportunities for family engagement.